Beijing records heaviest rainfall in at least 140 years, causing severe flooding and 21 deaths

 The previous record for rainfall was in 1891, the Beijing Meteorological Bureau said Wednesday, when the city received 609 millimeters (24 inches) of rain.
 The earliest precise measurements made by machines are from 1883.

+Ma Jun, director of the Institute of Public and Environmental Affairs, called the recent rainfall “extreme.”
+Last year's total rainfall in Beijing did not even top 500 millimeters (19.6 inches).

+Ma said there should be a review of how cities are planned because some places experience repeat flooding.
+“We need to avoid building large-scale construction ... in low-lying areas,” Ma said.

-The record rainfall from Typhoon Doksuri may not be the last.
-Typhoon Khanun, which was lashing Japan on Wednesday, is expected to head toward China later this week.
+The record rainfall from Doksuri, now downgraded to a tropical storm, may not be the last.
+Typhoon Khanun, which lashed Japan on Wednesday, is expected to head toward China later this week.
 The powerful storm, with surface winds of up to 180 kph (111 mph), may also hit Taiwan before it reaches China.

 Thousands of people were evacuated to shelters in schools and other public buildings in suburban Beijing and in nearby cities.
 The central government is disbursing 44 million yuan ($6.1 million) for disaster relief in affected provinces.